Restarting at WGU after withdrawing.

 - If you are eligible for financial aid, your financial aid paperwork must be current and completed.

-If the student completed any college-level work elsewhere during the absence from WGU, the transfer work will only be considered for transfer credit if the student left WGU for two or more years, or for at least a year and is changing programs of study.
-In such cases, the student should have an official transcript of that work sent to the Admissions Department for evaluation prior to readmission.
-Upon review of the student's readmission letter, as well as prior academic and administrative records, Admissions will make a determination and inform the student with the conditions of reentry.
+If you completed any college-level work elsewhere during your absence from WGU, the work will only be considered for transfer credit if you left WGU for two or more years—or, if you are changing programs of study, for at least one year.
+In such cases, you should have an official transcript of that work sent to the Admissions Department for evaluation prior to readmission.
+Upon review of your readmission letter, as well as prior academic and administrative records, Admissions will make a determination and inform you of the decision and conditions of reentry, if applicable.
 Readmitting students are not entitled to grandfathering.
 Students appealing to be readmitted must conform and comply with new admission policies unless granted an exemption through an escalated appeal.
 If the readmission request is denied, the student may appeal the decision to the Registrar whose decision is final.

 Only students who appear to have potential for success in the WGU model and within their selected program of study will be readmitted.
 Readmission is not automatic and could be denied for any of the following reasons: